Swimming Pool (2003 film): Interpretation

 Charlotte's character kept mixing fantasy and reality.
 Although in Swimming Pool, everything related to fantasy is part of the act of creation, so it is more channeled and less likely to end up causing madness.
 In terms of directing, I've treated everything that is imaginary in Swimming Pool in a realistic way so that you see it all – fantasy and reality alike – on the same plane.

 On the DVD release there are 12 minutes of deleted scenes which run into each other, with shots of Sarah walking around, visiting landmarks, writing, and so forth.
-Julie is nowhere to be seen in the footage, and perhaps the "deleted scenes" can be seen as a short documentary of "what actually happened."
+Julie is nowhere to be seen in the footage.

 Production

 Development

 When co-writing the screenplay for the film, Ozon was partly inspired by his own experiences with journalists asking him about his own writing, and he intended to write a story about a writer's internal creative process.
 "The French press can be very aggressive and jealous...
 I was tired of journalists always asking me, 'Where does your inspiration come from?'", said Ozon.
 "I wanted to tell of my way of working and my process of creation.
 I had the idea of telling this through the character of an English writer, where I could talk about something very intimate, while still hiding myself."
 The character of Sarah Morton was partly based on the writers Patricia Highsmith and Ruth Rendell.